pgellert/dental-website/src/markdown/en/dental-services/cosmetic-dentistry/dental-implants.md

-# Dental Implants in Gyor - Permanent Tooth Replacement at Perident Dentistry
+# Dental Implant Győr - Permanent tooth replacement from an experienced dentist

 Missing teeth don't have to affect your confidence or quality of life.
 At Perident Dentistry in Gyor, we specialize in dental implants - the most advanced and permanent solution for replacing missing teeth.
 Our experienced team uses cutting-edge technology to restore your smile with natural-looking, long-lasting results that can improve both your oral health and self-confidence.